Lê Văn Duyệt: Family and personal life

 Lê Văn Duyệt had a wife named Đỗ Thị Phận.
 Apart from Lê Văn Khôi, Duyệt had another adopted son named Lê Văn Yến who had married princess Ngoc Nghien, a daughter of Gia Long.

 Duyệt was typically described as a stern, hot-tempered but fair man, which made him both feared and respected by people.
 Many lower-level bureaucrats and military officers were loath to speak to him directly, as were some higher officials.
 Some later accounts have portrayed his strict ways in a more negative light.
 According to the later imperial official Phan Thuc Truc, Duyệt sometimes fatally beat dogs and beheaded senior local officials for no reason.
 Duyệt was also regarded as an eccentric; he raised 30 members of the Montagnard hill tribes to act as servants, and kept exactly 100 chickens and 100 dogs at his home.
 Whenever he returned to his official residence after an assignment, he ordered a tiger and 50 dogs to march after him.
 In 1825, Michel-Duc Chaigneau, the nephew of Gia Long's French military mandarin Jean-Baptiste Chaigneau, visited Gia Định on a government mission and said that Duyệt "has great talent both in battle and administration.
 People fear him, but he is heartily loved by people here because he is fair."

 He was also famous for his love of cockfighting, hát bội (Vietnamese classical opera) and court dancing, all of which were popular with the common Vietnamese southerner.
-He reportedly gave a long speech praising cockfighting, in a joking manner, to Emperor Gia Long and sometimes beat the drum himself in order to encourage the actors and actresses of the hát bội troupes when they were performing for him.Huỳnh Minh, pp. 211–212.
+He reportedly gave a long speech praising cockfighting, in a joking manner, to Emperor Gia Long and sometimes beat the drum himself in order to encourage the actors and actresses of the hát bội troupes when they were performing for him.
 He was also known for his patronage of goddess spirits that were popularly venerated by local southerners in folk religions.
 In addition, Duyệt was the instructor of three đình formalities, a code of ceremonial conduct and customs that were copies of royal rituals.